FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Methods

 \subsection{Trajectory Acquisition}

 The foundation of our analysis lies in the extraction of TP trajectories from videos, which involves identifying track points and associating them with specific individuals in the video.

-\paragraph{Object Detection.} Detection was accomplished using the YOLOv8 architecture \cite{YOLOv8}, selected for its native support for both horizontal/oriented bounding boxes (HBB/OBB).
+\paragraph{Object Detection.} Detection was accomplished using the YOLOv8 architecture \cite{YOLOv8}, selected for its native support for both horizontal/oriented bounding boxes (HBB/OBB) and its efficiency as a single-stage detector.
 We prioritized an OBB representation as it provides a tighter and more accurate encapsulation of object boundaries and orientation from our aerial perspective, which is critical for the subsequent analysis of kinematic parameters and TP behaviors.
 To overcome single-dataset limitations and achieve higher detection accuracy across diverse object classes, we employ a multi-detector ensemble strategy.
 This strategy involves training the same YOLOv8 architecture independently on three distinct datasets, resulting in three sets of specialised model weights, each optimised to leverage the unique strengths of its training data.

 The three specialised detectors were trained on the following datasets:

 \begin{itemize} \item \textbf{DroneVehicle\_Revised}: Our custom-curated dataset, which augments the DroneVehicle benchmark \cite{sun2022drone} with manually-annotated samples of underrepresented classes (e.g., tricycles from FLUID) and additional vehicle types (e.g., motorcycles from the VETRA dataset \cite{hellekes2024vetra}) to enhance its robustness. \item \textbf{CODrone} \cite{ye2025more}: A recent high-quality, \textbf{4K-resolution} OBB detection benchmark, used to ensure state-of-the-art performance on common object categories, especially small objects such as pedestrians and two-wheelers. \item \textbf{Songdo Vision} \cite{fonod2025advanced}: A third detector was trained on this dataset to enhance the detection of VRUs (e.g., motorcycles).
 Although notable for its extensive and precise HBB annotations, its HBB detections were subsequently converted to the OBB format to serve as a supplement to the primary OBB detectors. \end{itemize}